Opening Date Revealed For Disney’s Skyliner – First Look At Gondola Cabin

 Walt Disney World already has the monorail system, bus transportation, and boats to get guests where they need to go, but there could always be more.
 The Disney Skyliner was first announced last summer and is well underway as far as construction goes.
-Now, Disney has given its first real look at the gondola cabins that guests will travel in and also revealed a bit of an opening date for when that transportation will officially begin.
+Now, Disney has given its first real look at the gondola cabins that guests will travel in and also revealed the opening date for when that transportation will officially begin.

-This weekend, the D23 Destination D: Celebrating Mickey Mouse event took place and there was a lot of information revealed.
+This weekend, the D23 Destination D: Celebrating Mickey Mouse event took place, and there was a lot of information revealed.
 As previously reported by Inquisitr, there was a lot of new info and details revealed about big things coming to both Epcot and Disney’s Hollywood Studios in the future, but there was more.

-Earlier this week, the Disney Parks Blog revealed a bit of an opening date for the new Skyliner and it will be next year.
+Earlier this week, the Disney Parks Blog revealed the opening date for the new Skyliner and it will be next year.
 While there isn’t an exact date yet known, the Skyliner will begin transporting guests around Walt Disney World beginning in “fall of 2019.”

 Fall of 2019 is turning into an extremely exciting time at Walt Disney World, and that’s on top of everything the vacation destination already has to offer.
 Next fall, Mickey & Minnie’s Runaway Railway will open, Star Wars: Galaxy’s Edge will be opening in late fall, and now, the Skyliner will begin operating as well.